HROlive/Upscaling-AI-Worflows/README.md

 http://localhost:9999/
 ```

-Detailed instrocutions can be found on the [Vega website](https://doc.vega.izum.si/jupyter/).
+Detailed instructions can be found on the [Vega website](https://doc.vega.izum.si/jupyter/).

 <a name="certificate"></a>
 ## Certificate